 - If the emergency is an active threat and you are unable to evacuate the area, attempt to seek an area of safe refuge.

 - If you must seek refuge, secure doors and windows as quickly as possible and barricade as many items between you and the threat.

 - Do not attempt to make contact with the individual(s) responsible for the threat unless no other option is available.

 - Once in a secure location, do not open the door for anyone but the police.

 The University of Southern Mississippi Police Department if a fully recognized law enforcement agency by the Commission on Accreditation for Law Enforcement Agencies.
 Officer are highly trained and capable of responding to all types of emergencies that would include the active threat such as a shooter.
 Officers train for specific types of situations and participate in regular training exercises.
-USMPD has local agreements with the Hattiesburg Police Department, Hattiesburg Fire/Haz Mat, Forrest County Sheriffs Office, Lamar County Sheriffs Office, Petal Police Department, Forrest General Hospital, and the Forrest County Emergency Operation Center.
+USMPD has local agreements with the Hattiesburg Police Department, Hattiesburg Fire/Haz Mat, Forrest County Sheriffs Office, Lamar County Sheriffs Office, Petal Police Department, Forrest General Hospital, Forrest County Emergency Operation Center, Long Beach Police Department, Gulfport Police Department, Ocean Springs Police Department, Long Beach Fire Department, Ocean Springs Fire Department, Harrison County Emergency Management, Jackson County Emergency Management, Harrison County Sheriff's Department, and the Jackson County Sheriff's Department.
 If the emergency or crisis calls for additional assistance all of these agencies are prepared to respond to USMPD call for assistance.

 While we hope that our emergency plans will not have to be put into action, USMPD are prepared to handle any situation that may arise.